jhnns/bumpy-road-to-universal-javascript/README.md

 1. You create a React single-page app, finish the project and move on
 1. One day later the client calls you and says that the image is taking ages to load on their smartphone and that Google is just indexing the loading state of the app.
 1. You decide to refactor it to a Universal Web Application
-1. You tell the client that the problem will be fixed in half an hour
+1. You tell the client that the problem will "probably be fixed in half an hour"

 ### [stage-2-naive-universal](stage-2-naive-universal)